-During the NPCC 2013 Resident Fish / Data Mgmt / Regional Coordination project review process, discussions with the Fish and Wildlife managers during the Program Evaluation and Reporting Committee indicated the importance of preserving the vegetation data collected in the standardized HEP surveys initiated in 2000 by the HEP team.
+During the NPCC FY 2013 Resident Fish, Data Management, and Program Coordination Review, discussions with the fish and wildlife managers during the Program Evaluation and Reporting Committee indicated the importance of preserving the vegetation data collected in the standardized HEP surveys initiated in 2000 by the HEP team.
 This need to preserve these data in a central repository was recommended to occur prior to the 2014 retirement of the HEP team leader, Paul Ashley.
 In implementing the NPCC recommendation, BPA determined StreamNet would fulfill the recommendation of preserving the HEP data and documents.

 HEP Perspective Papers

-Paul Ashley, who for many years was the manager of the Regional HEP team, wrote a series of “perspective papers” on the use of HEP in the Columbia Basin before his retirement.
-These document Paul’s views on the history of the Regional HEP program.
+Before his retirement, Paul Ashley, who for many years was the manager of the Regional HEP Team, wrote a series of “perspective papers” on the use of HEP in the Columbia River Basin.
+These document Paul’s views on the history of the regional HEP program.
 These papers reflect the opinions and views of Mr. Ashley only.

 The purpose of this document is to identify and discuss technical variances in the application of Habitat Evaluation Procedures (HEP) tenets that were supported by Columbia River Wildlife Mitigation Program management agencies and tribes.
 In addition, changes to HEP protocols that were not agreed to by all parties involved in program wildlife mitigation will also be addressed.
 Discussion is limited to technical aspects and ramifications rather than political or philosophical arguments.
 Opinions held by the Regional HEP Team (RHT) are noted.